JannikArndt/Musicista/README.md

 - full support of expression-symbols in Model
 - support for notes that exceed a barline
 - support for chords
+- support for 32nds
+- support for upbeat measures

+###v0.6 (in development)###
 - support for multiple voices

-###v0.6 (in development)###

 ###v0.5 (16.7.2014)###
 - Added support for common- and cut-time